top of page

 Pronouns: She/Her

 Samantha Phillips (Sam) has a Master's of Social Work from the University of Akron.
 Sam's background includes a Bachelor's of Arts in Educational Studies with a concentration in Queer Studies.
 Sam has worked with children and adults in a variety of therapeutic settings, including vocational training and horticultural therapy.
-Sam has a passion for trauma-informed care and is training in EMDR.
+Sam has a passion for trauma-informed care and is trained in EMDR.
 She is under the supervision of Andrea Lisowski, LISW-S, I.1901848-SUPV

 Sam Phillips